ReggieSean/FetchDesert/edu/codestructure.md

 ### Views:
-**DessertView.swift**: the top level view for displaying DessertBlock(s) **DessertBlock.swift**: the view for displaying columns of meal previews **DessertDetailView.swift**: the view for displaying the details of a meal, including ingredients, measurements, and instructions</br>
+**DessertView.swift**: the top level view for displaying DessertBlock(s) **DessertBlock.swift**: the modular view for displaying columns of meal previews.
+**DessertDetailView.swift**: the view for displaying the details of a meal, including ingredients, measurements, and instructions</br>